CutaneousBioinf/Loopsim/README.md

 Distribution median: 0.0178775595052489
 Distribution max: 0.0184492256522191

-Z-test:
-Z-statistic: 20.313249350448867
+Calculating p-value based on empirical distribution:
 p-value: 0.0

+Calculating p-value based on normal distribution:
+p-value: 0.0
 ```

-Note: the p-value being so low is probably an artifact of the simulation having only 2 values.
+Note: $p = 0$ is probably an artifact of the simulation being $N = 2$.